cwells/adhd/README.md

 projects, each with its own unique build/run/deploy steps, `adhd` provides a way of managing that without needing to revisit the project's README.
-If you're the sort of person who also forgets details a lot (maybe because you have ADHD), this tool can be indispensible.
+If you're the sort of person who also forgets details a lot (maybe because you have ADHD), this tool can be quite helpful.

 `adhd` is similar to a `make` in that you can define jobs to be run, and those jobs in turn can define dependent jobs that will also be run.
 Jobs can be conditionally run depending on the return codes of user-defined shell commands.

 > It is important to note that `adhd` is not meant to replace `make` or other tools, and it's not expected that your `adhd` config will live in the project directory to be shared with others.
 Rather `adhd` is a way to personalize and simplify _your_ workflow without impacting other people working on the same project.
 In many cases an `adhd` project will be nothing more than a thin wrapper around `make`.

 `adhd` has the following features: